w3f/Grants-Program/applications/Cere_Turnkey_Private_Blockchain_Network.md

 # Open Grant Proposal

-* **Project:** Turn-Key Private Blockchain Network
+* **Project:** Turnkey Private Standalone Blockchain Network
 * **Proposer:** [Cere-Network](https://github.com/Cerebellum-Network)
 * **Payment Address:** 18YjvEJq7PBvBvSRzxcV8UWAt6eUUx11eT

 ## Project Description :page_facing_up:

-Cere Enterprise Blockchain Solution provides a turn-key Private Network (Layer 2) for any enterprise, which is easy to plug into any Polkadot/Substrate based Layer 1 chain.
+Cere Network is providing a Turnkey Private Standalone Blockchain Network for any enterprise, which can be easily plugged into any Polkadot/Substrate based Layer 1 chain, as a secondary chain.
+As a Substrate based Private Blockchain, the Turnkey Private Standalone Blockchain Network will ensure a higher level of security, privacy, and performance, allow own set of custom chain specifications that can be tuned based on enterprise needs and with features like fast tuning, pre-configured for feeless transactions, support a set of Smart Contracts which can distribute any derivative asset.
+The creation of custom derivative assets will automate the transfer to/from user wallets to application wallets by any/app brand, assets can be used as micropayments, loyalty points, discount vouchers, etc.

-Key Features:
+Below we have the overview of all the key features that Turnkey Private Standalone Blockchain Network will support:

 * Secure Staking / User-onboarding by Application or any Business.
 * Support One or more Derivative assets.